Bunkai9448/NHL-07_public/Video-pmf/Readme.md

 3rd) Audio encoding is:
 ffmpeg -i nhl.mp4 -ar 44100 nhl.wav

-4th) Go to UMD Stream Composer and use files from 1&2.
+4th) Go to UMD Stream Composer and use files from 1&2 (START > Encode + Multiplex).
 It will result in an mps file.

 5th) Open pmfcreater and use the mps file.